Legitimacy (family law): Social implications

 Christopher Columbus' first son, Diego Columbus (born between 1474 and 1480; died 1526), by Columbus' wife, Filipa Moniz Perestrelo, followed in his father's footsteps to become the 2nd Admiral of the Indies, 2nd Viceroy of the Indies, and 4th Governor of the Indies.
 Columbus' second son, Fernando Columbus (also known as Hernando; 1488–1539), was his out-of-wedlock son by Beatriz Enríquez de Arana and—while he grew up with a fair amount of power and privilege—due to the circumstances of his birth he never quite gained the prominence his father did.
 Hernando Columbus' biographer Edward Wilson-Lee says Hernando "always wanted to prove himself his father's son in spirit.
 [S]o he undertook th[e] extraordinary project [of] building a universal library that would [hold] every book in the world...
 [H]e very much saw this as a counterpart to his father's desire to circumnavigate the world....
 Hernando was going to build a universal library that would circumnavigate the world of knowledge."

 However, realizing that such a large collection of books would not be very useful without a way of organizing and distilling them, he employed an army of readers to read every book and distill it down to a short summary, or "epitome".
 The result was the Libro de los Epitomes (Book of Epitomes).
 Soon after Hernando's death in 1539 at age 50, this volume went missing for nearly 500 years—until in 2019 it was serendipitously discovered in a University of Copenhagen special collection.
 Many of the early printed publications that the Book of Epitomes summarizes are now lost; but thanks to the out-of-wedlock bibliophile Hernando Columbus, eager to emulate in his own way his father and "legitimate" half-brother, invaluable insights are becoming available into the knowledge and thought of the early Modern Period.

+In more recent times, Steve Jobs' adoption due to the nonmarried status of his biological parents influenced his life and career.
+He confided to close friends that he was driven by the pain he felt about having been put up for adoption and not having known who his birth parents were.